Emmotes/ic_spoilers/docs/binwin.md

     "id": 2539,
     "flavour_text": "",
     "description": {
-        "desc": "While Binwin is your BUD-setting Champion and he attacks but does not kill an enemy, the enemy takes $amount% of the damage it took over the next 5 seconds."
+        "desc": "While Binwin is your BUD-setting Champion and he attacks but does not kill an enemy, the enemy takes $amount% of the damage it took over the next 5 seconds. $bud_setting_active"
     },
     "effect_keys": [
         {